libretime/libretime/docs/guides/dashboard.md

 Right-clicking on a song in the schedule table will show a pop-up.
 This pop-up menu also enables you to audition the entire show in advance of playout, or remove the item that was clicked on from the show.

-Multiple insertion points can be enabled, so that the same item is inserted into the schedule at different times.
-For example, you may wish to play a news report every hour, or a station ident after every five music files.